Microsoft account: History

 Microsoft Passport, the predecessor to Windows Live ID, was originally positioned as a single sign-on service for all web commerce.
 Microsoft Passport received much criticism.
 A prominent critic was Kim Cameron, the author of The Laws of Identity, who questioned Microsoft Passport in its violations of those laws.
 He then joined Microsoft in 1999 after his company was acquired and was its chief architect of access and identity until his 2019 retirement, helping to address those violations in the design of the Microsoft Account identity meta-system.
 As a consequence, Microsoft Accounts are not positioned as the single sign-on service for all web commerce, but as one choice of many among identity systems.

 In December 1999, Microsoft neglected to pay their annual $35 "passport.com" domain registration fee to Network Solutions.
 The oversight made Hotmail, which used the site for authentication, unavailable on December 24.
 A Linux consultant, Michael Chaney, paid it the next day (Christmas), hoping it would solve this issue with the downed site.
 The payment resulted in the site being available the next morning.
 In Autumn 2003, a similar good Samaritan helped Microsoft when they missed payment on the "hotmail.co.uk" address, although no downtime resulted.

 In 2001, the Electronic Frontier Foundation's staff attorney Deborah Pierce criticized Microsoft Passport as a potential threat to privacy after it was revealed that Microsoft would have full access to and usage of customer information.
 The privacy terms were quickly updated by Microsoft to allay customers' fears.

 In July and August 2001, the Electronic Privacy Information Center and a coalition of fourteen leading consumer groups filed complaints with the Federal Trade Commission (FTC) alleging that the Microsoft Passport system violated Section 5 of the Federal Trade Commission Act (FTCA), which prohibits unfair or deceptive practices in trade.
 In August 2002, Microsoft agreed to settle the resulting FTC charges.
 As part of the settlement, Microsoft was required to implement and maintain a comprehensive security program, as well as being prohibited from misrepresenting information practices.

 Microsoft had pushed for non-Microsoft entities to create an Internet-wide unified-login system.
 Examples of sites that used Microsoft Passport were eBay and Monster.com, but in 2004 those agreements were canceled.
 In August 2009, Expedia sent notice out stating they no longer support Microsoft Passport / Windows Live ID.

-In 2012, Windows Live ID was renamed Microsoft account.
+In 2012, Windows Live ID was renamed to Microsoft account.

 Features

-Microsoft account is the website for users to manage their identity.
-Features of a Microsoft account include:
+Users with a Microsoft Account can use the Microsoft Account website to manage their identity.
+Features of the website include: